Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-The suburb of Mudjimba had a median income among taxpayers of $51,963 and an average income of $69,133 in the financial year 2023, according to the latest ATO data aggregated by AreaSearch.
-This compares to figures for Rest of Qld's of $53,146 and $66,593 respectively.
+According to AreaSearch's aggregation of the latest postcode level ATO data released on 30 June 2023, the suburb of Mudjimba had a median income among taxpayers of $51,963 with the average level standing at $69,133.
+This is just above the national average and compares to levels of $53,146 and $66,593 across Rest of Qld respectively.
 Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $57,113 (median) and $75,984 (average) as of September 2025.
 From the 2021 Census, household, family and personal incomes in Mudjimba cluster around the 53rd percentile nationally.
-The largest segment comprises 34.5% earning $1,500 - 2,999 weekly (946 residents), mirroring regional levels where 31.7% occupy this bracket.
-Housing affordability pressures are severe, with only 82.2% of income remaining, ranking at the 49th percentile.
-The area's SEIFA income ranking places it in the 6th decile.
+Income analysis reveals 34.5% of the population (947 individuals) fall within the $1,500 - 2,999 income range, mirroring the region where 31.7% occupy this bracket.
+Housing affordability pressures are severe, with only 82.2% of income remaining, ranking at the 49th percentile and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income